stadnikEV/slide-v/README.md

 On/off animation of moving.
 If animation is off then event ["onMoveEnd"](https://codepen.io/StadnikEV/pen/pLjoeM) do not fired. [example](https://codepen.io/StadnikEV/pen/jzbbpN)

 **prev({ callback: function })**
 "Callback" function called asynchronously at the end of animation after event ["onMoveEnd"](https://codepen.io/StadnikEV/pen/pLjoeM).
-If "isAnimated = false" or carousel at the end position then "callback" function will be call in sync at the end of "prev" method. [example](https://codepen.io/StadnikEV/pen/PRPPxX)
+If "isAnimated = false" or carousel at the end position then "callback" function will be call in sync at the end of "prev" API method. [example](https://codepen.io/StadnikEV/pen/PRPPxX)

 ## goTo